 Students who have not completed their Plan of Study by the end of the first semester will have a hold that will prevent registration for classes.
 You should work with your academic advisor to complete the Program of Study using your best estimate of when you will complete the courses.
+Most of the program core (required) courses are offered in the fall and spring semesters.
+Students are advised to use this semester for elective classes.
+Please do not rely on summer classes to complete your program.

+Find below the template of the Plan of Study that must be completed with your academic adviser.
 The Plan of Study will serve as a roadmap for your graduation timeline and help you complete the three term-registration.